The Zopa loan book glossary

 As there’s so much detail in there, we thought it would be useful for our investors to have a go-to glossary of terms to help you understand what everything means.

-This is the unique code which helps us to identify the individual borrowers whose loans you have invested in.
+This is the unique code which helps us to identify the individual loans you have invested in.
 If you have a question about a specific loan, you can use this code to identify it.

 This is the date on which you were matched with this loan.

 Refers to the risk market of the borrower.
 Every borrower that we approve is assigned to a risk market based on their likelihood of paying back their loan which is then reflected in the interest rate on offer.
 The profiles range from A to E. Our A borrowers are the most reliable and E the riskiest.
 Find more on our risk markets and expected returns page.